broadinstitute/imaging-platform-pipelines/cellpainting_u2os_20x_imagexpress_cdrp/README.md

 159c159
 <     Lower and upper bounds on threshold:0.0125,1.0
 ---
->     Lower and upper bounds on threshold:0.0,1.0 197,198c197,198
+>     Lower and upper bounds on threshold:0.003,1.0 197,198c197,198
 <     Threshold correction factor:.8
 <     Lower and upper bounds on threshold:0.02,1.0
 ---
 >     Threshold correction factor:.9
->     Lower and upper bounds on threshold:0.003,1.0
+>     Lower and upper bounds on threshold:0.002,1.0
 ```